Skip to content

 NYE in Bangkok

 For context, my overall average is 0.46.
-December 2025 β€” two weeks at home for New Year's β€” hit 0.800, the highest of the entire timeline.
-Every trip back pushes the needle higher than the surrounding months.
+December 2025 (two weeks at home for New Year’s) hit 0.800, the highest of the entire timeline.
+Every trip back causes a spike relative to the surrounding months.

 Was I surprised?

-It was cool that the data made legible something I'd only felt β€” that moving (really, my environment) changed how I listen.
+It was cool that the data made legible something I’d only felt — that moving (really, my environment) changed how I listen.
 The artists I brought with me, the ones I left behind, what I felt in that graduation month, the brightness of coming home.
-You can really see it in the numbers.